 |

 Join a dedicated community of outdoor professionals for an enriching experience in Virginia's Blue Ridge Mountains.
 Situated on 500 picturesque acres, Wilderness Adventure at Eagle Landing year-round programs focus on developing confidence, leadership, and teamwork.
 The Summer Adventure Camp offers 1-3 week backpacking-based trips for ages 9-17.
-Throughout each adventure, Summer Trip Leaders guide participants through a wide variety of adventure activities: rock climbing, caving, canoeing, kayaking, whitewater rafting, mountain biking, high & low ropes teambuilding courses and more!
+Throughout each adventure, Summer Trip Leaders guide participants through a wide variety of adventure activities: rock climbing, caving, canoeing, kayaking, whitewater rafting, mountain biking, high & low ropes team building courses and more!
 When not on the trail, Group Leaders work with lodge-based clientele staying on the property who range from middle & high schools, colleges & universities, corporate retreats, youth groups, and more.
 Group Leaders also help work a variety of special events (Music Festival, Roanoke Go Outside Festival, Mountain Biking Weekend, and more) and are often assigned support, maintenance, and hospitality duties as needed.
 Compensation includes $80-$120/day (dependent on level of experience and certification) onsite housing, staff meals, advanced training in outdoor adventure skills, facilitation, and leadership development, WFA certification, and pro deals.
 Most staff are in their mid-twenties, but applicants may apply as young as 18 for Assistant Leader positions.
 Experience in the outdoors and a desire to work with children is a must.
 Wilderness Adventure seeks individuals committed to enhancing their leadership abilities, learning continuously, and confidently making decisions in challenging situations.
 If you are interested in creating impactful experiences through adventure, please complete the online application or contact Logan Paone for more info.
 The hiring process typically takes 1-2 weeks with an initial Zoom interview.

 |